Iran holds funerals for victims of terror attack in Ahvaz

-AHVAZ, Iran (AP) — Funerals are underway in Iran for the victims of the weekend terror attack on a military parade in the southwestern city of Ahvaz.
+AHVAZ, Iran (AP) — Iran was holding funerals Monday for the victims of the weekend terror attack on a military parade in the southwestern city of Ahvaz, the deadliest attack in the country in nearly a decade.

-Thousands have gathered at the Sarallah Mosque at the city’s Taleghani junction, carrying caskets in the sweltering heat.
+Thousands of mourners gathered at the city’s Sarallah Mosque on the Taleghani junction, carrying caskets in the sweltering heat.

-Of the 25 people killed at Saturday’s parade, 12 were from Ahvaz and the rest from elsewhere in Khuzestan province.
-It was the deadliest terror attack inside Iran in nearly a decade.
+Others, mainly young people wearing ethnic clothes of the region’s Arab minority, held large photographs of those slain at Saturday’s parade in Ahvaz, the Khuzestan provincial capital, where militants disguised as soldiers had opened fire at marching troops and onlookers.
+Of the 25 people killed, 12 were from Ahvaz and the rest from elsewhere in Khuzestan.

-At Monday’s ceremony, Revolutionary Guard’s acting commander Gen. Hossein Salami vowed revenge against the attack’s perpetrators and what he called the “triangle” of Saudi Arabia, Israel and the U.S.
+The procession walked down the Naderi and Zand Streets, many weeping and beating their chests, a traditional way of showing grief.
+Mourners played drums, cymbals and horns, according to local Arabic custom.

 Most Read Nation & World Stories